francescoo22/masters-thesis/chapters/2-Background.typ

 #pagebreak(to:"odd")
 = Background

-// TODO: simboli per codice che compila vs codice che non compila
+// TODO: symbols for code that compiles vs code that doesn't?

 == Kotlin

-// TODO: scriverlo per davvero
+// TODO: scriverlo per davvero AIG

 Kotlin @Kotlin is a statically-typed, versatile programming language that was developed by JetBrains in 2011.
 Built with the aim to enhance productivity and satisfaction of developers, it offers a unique blend of object-oriented and functional programming features capable of gracing any application with simplicity, clarity, and excellent interoperability.
 Kotlin is primarily used for Android app development and is officially recommended by Google.
 Its efficiency, conciseness, and safety to prevent common programming errors make it a rather compelling choice for developers worldwide.